Fábio Faria (footballer): Club career

-Born in Vila do Conde, Faria finished his development at hometown club Rio Ave FC, having arrived aged 16 from FC Porto.
-In 2007, with the side in the second division, he was promoted to the first team, appearing in two games as they returned to the Primeira Liga.
+Born in Vila do Conde, Faria finished his development at his hometown club Rio Ave FC, having arrived aged 16 from FC Porto.
+In 2007, with the side in the Segunda Liga, he was promoted to the first team, appearing in two games as they returned to the Primeira Liga.

-After almost no competitive appearances in the 2008–09 season, Faria became an undisputed starter the following campaign – 27 matches, one goal, partnering veteran Gaspar as the team retained their league status – and was also first summoned to the Portuguese under-21s.
+After almost no competitive appearances in the 2008–09 season, Faria became an undisputed starter the following campaign – 27 matches, one goal, partnering veteran Gaspar as the team retained their league status – and was also called up to the Portugal under-21s for the first time.
 In December 2009, his solid performances earned him a transfer to S.L.
 Benfica on a four-year contract for an estimated fee of €2 million, effective for 2010–11.

-In January 2011, after only having featured once for Benfica (45 minutes in a 2–0 home win against C.S.
-Marítimo in the group stage of the Taça da Liga, where he played as a left back), Faria was loaned to Real Valladolid of the Spanish Segunda División until June.
+Faria only featured once during his spell at the Estádio da Luz, 45 minutes in a 2–0 home win against C.S.
+Marítimo in the group stage of the Taça da Liga where he played as a left-back.
+In January 2011, he was loaned to Real Valladolid of the Spanish Segunda División until June.

 Still owned by Benfica, Faria split the 2011–12 season with F.C.
 Paços de Ferreira and former club Rio Ave.
 With the latter, after a game against Moreirense F.C. in the League Cup, he felt indisposed and had to be taken to hospital with a heart condition, which put his career on hold for several months; his retirement was completed in March 2013, at the age of only 23.